4d55397500/tensorlib/README.md

 Currently, supports creation of elementary unit tensors, their outer product and sum to create higher rank tensors, evaluation on a collection of vectors, symmetrization and antisymmetrization, and determinant calculation from the fully antisymmetric unit tensor.

+Additionally computes the length of a given curve in a manifold in terms of a given metric (symmetric 2-tensor) by approximating the Riemann sum of the integral `integral(sqrt(g(gamma dot, gamma dot)))`.

 ### Use

 Practical applications intended and tbd.